Ellison097/Group1_Project/report.md

 This report presents our approach to discovering and analyzing research outputs related to Federal Statistical Research Data Centers (FSRDC).
 The Federal Statistical Research Data Centers provide researchers with secure access to restricted microdata from various federal statistical agencies, including the Census Bureau, Bureau of Economic Analysis (BEA), and Internal Revenue Service (IRS).
 These data centers play a crucial role in enabling research that informs public policy and economic understanding.

-Our project aims to identify and analyze research outputs that utilize FSRDC data, focusing on three main approaches:
+Our project aims to identify and analyze research outputs that utilize FSRDC data through a comprehensive five-stage approach:

 1. **Web Scraping**: Extracting metadata from publicly available sources to identify potential FSRDC-related research outputs.
-2. **API Integration**: Utilizing various academic APIs to retrieve comprehensive metadata about research papers.
+2. **API Integration**: Utilizing academic APIs to retrieve comprehensive metadata about research papers and trace citation networks.
 3. **Data Processing and Entity Resolution**: Cleaning, deduplicating, and validating the collected data to ensure quality and relevance.
+4. **Graph Construction and Analysis**: Building and analyzing complex networks of institutions, authors, and research topics to uncover collaboration patterns and influential nodes.
+5. **Data Visualization and Statistical Analysis**: Creating interactive visualizations and applying statistical techniques to derive actionable insights from the FSRDC research landscape.

-The methodology employed in this project addresses several key challenges in research data curation:
+The methodology employed in this project addresses several key challenges in research data curation and analysis:
 - Identifying research outputs that use restricted data without direct access to the data itself
 - Handling variations in how authors and institutions reference FSRDC
 - Ensuring comprehensive coverage while avoiding duplicates with existing datasets
 - Validating the relevance of research outputs to FSRDC
+- Understanding complex collaboration networks and research evolution patterns
+- Extracting meaningful insights about research impact and institutional influence

+Our analysis reveals a rich and evolving landscape of FSRDC research with several notable findings:
+- The volume of FSRDC-related research has grown exponentially since 2000, with particularly rapid expansion after 2010
+- The institutional network exhibits a scale-free structure with the Census Bureau and major research universities forming central hubs
+- Research communities organize primarily around research domains with secondary clustering by geographic regions
+- Publication impact correlates significantly with institutional network position and collaboration patterns
+- Clear temporal trends in research topics illustrate the evolution of FSRDC data usage over time

-This report details our implementation of each step, the challenges encountered, and the results achieved.
-By combining web scraping, API integration, and sophisticated data processing techniques, we have developed a robust pipeline for identifying and analyzing FSRDC-related research outputs.
+This report details our implementation of each stage of the analysis pipeline, the challenges encountered, and the results achieved.
+By combining web scraping, API integration, network analysis, and advanced visualization techniques, we have developed a comprehensive framework for understanding the FSRDC research ecosystem and its evolution over time.
+Our findings provide valuable insights for researchers, institutions, and policymakers seeking to maximize the scientific and societal impact of restricted federal data resources.

 ## 1. Web Scraping